catalexandre/4-Bit-Processor/README.md

 Control signal generator

 ## Introduction
 This lab report describes the process of building a 4-bit computer using different integrated circuits such as registers, logic gates, a clock, and more.
-The different components that make up this computer include a timing signal generator (TSG), a program counter (PC), an arithmetic unit (“ALU”), a sum register, data registers, memory address register (MAR), program memory, a decoder, a control signal generator (CSG), and a bus.
+The different components that make up this computer include a timing signal generator (TSG), a program counter (PC), an arithmetic logic unit (“ALU”), a sum register, data registers, memory address register (MAR), program memory, a decoder, a control signal generator (CSG), and a bus.

 Once constructed, the computer will be able to execute a simple program of sixteen instructions, varying between five different opcodes.
 The executable commands are to
 Increment register A